-Dr. Don Kovalsky has been an associate of the Orthopaedic Center of Southern Illinois since 2001 and is fellowship trained in Advanced Spine Surgery.
-He has special interest in acute and chronic conditions involving the cervical, thoracic, and lumbar spine as well as adult reconstructive surgery and total joint replacement.
+Dr. Don Kovalsky has been an associate of the Orthopaedic Center of Southern Illinois since 2001 and fellowship trained in Advanced Spine Surgery.
+He has special interest in acute and chronic conditions involving the cervical, thoracic, and lumbar spine as well as SI Joint Fusion.
+He is part of the Spine Care Team at OCSI

 Dr. Kovalsky has successfully performed hundreds of SI joint fusions, and was instrumental in getting exclusive coverage by Blue Cross/Blue Shield for the procedure.